 Look up for a DWORD called MenuShowDelay on the right side panel.

-Double click on it to modify its value data.
-The number in that field is the number of milliseconds that the computer will take to run the animation once it is initiated.
-You can adjust it lower to make the animations faster, and you can set a higher number of making the animations slower.
+Double-click on it to modify its value data.
+The number in that field is the number of milliseconds the computer will take to run the animation once it is initiated.
+You can adjust it lower to make the animations faster, and you can set a higher number to make them slower.

 The default value is 400.
-To speed up animation you could enter a figure of, say, 200.
+To speed up the animation, you could enter a figure of, say, 200.

 Click on OK to set the values.
 Reboot your computer for the changes to take effect.